 Meyer joined the Purple Knights after spending the 2010-11 school year at the College of the Holy Cross in Worcester, Mass., where he worked as the director of recreation, intramurals and club sports.
 He also was the head coach of the boys' basketball program at Burncoat High School in Worcester during the 2009-10 season.

-Meyer first worked with Saint Michael's Head Coach Michael Harding while the two were assistant coaches between 2004-05 and 2006-07 at Stonehill College, a fellow member of the Northeast-10 Conference.
+Meyer previously was an assistant coach between 2004-05 and 2006-07 at Stonehill College, a fellow member of the NE-10.
 Meyer helped guide Stonehill to the 2006 NCAA Tournament Final Four, and during Meyer's three-year tenure with the Skyhawks, the team compiled a 63-27 record.

 Prior to working at Stonehill, Meyer spent four years as a men’s basketball assistant coach at four different institutions.
 He was the assistant coach at Connecticut College in New London, Conn., in the 2003-04 season, an assistant coach at New York University for 2002-03, a graduate assistant at Fairfield (Conn.)
 University in 2001-02 and, in 2000-01, an assistant coach in New York City with the John Jay College of Criminal Justice men’s basketball program.